Seagate/cortx-k8s/doc/advanced-deployment-scenarios.md

 manual-pv-0706-sdf   map[cortx.io/device-path:dev-sdf]   /dev/cortx/disk0706p4
 ```

-#### 3. Modify deploy-cortx-cloud.sh to skip cortx-block-data deployment and use manually created StorageClass
+#### 3. Altering default install behavior to skip cortx-block-data deployment and use manually-created StorageClass

 In order to direct the [`deploy-cortx-cloud.sh`](https://github.com/Seagate/cortx-k8s/blob/integration/k8_cortx_cloud/deploy-cortx-cloud.sh) script from automatically deploying its own local block data storage, you will need to provide two environment variables to the deployment script prior to running it.